-The Conference will be held February 24-26, 2015 at the High Museum, Atlanta, GA.
+The Conference will be held February 24-26, 2015 at the High Museum (Hill Auditorium), Atlanta, GA.
 The program will feature two days of contributed papers and a third day of hands-on as part of a visit to Paradise Gardens.
 We are soliciting oral presentations that discuss topics which center on Folk and Outsider art conservation and preservation.
 These include treatments, applications, future development directions, and research.

 Cost of the conference is: